VanhaJH/VanhaJH/README.md

-• Hi all, I’m Vanha.
+• Hi all, I’m 7D7.
 I’m a very junior C++ programmer.

 • I’m interested in C++ coding and JS.